zammad/zammad-documentation/install/debian.rst

 Install on Debian via DEB
 *************************

-.. note:: Currently we support Debian 8, 9 and 10
+.. note:: Currently we support Debian 9 and 10.
+Debian 8 support has been dropped with Zammad 3.5.

 Prerequisites
 =============